estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 }
 ```

-## Enviroment Simulation
+## Environment Simulation
-Safeguards in modern systems - see the following sections for more information - are making it difficult - not imposible - to exploit vulnerabilities like these.
+Safeguards in modern systems - see the following sections for more information - are making it difficult - not impossible - to exploit vulnerabilities like these.
 You can simulate the execution environment with a Virtual Machine.
-To setup the enviroment, you can use the provided Vagrantfile, which will create a VM with the necessary tools installed.
+To setup the environment, you can use the provided Vagrantfile, which will create a VM with the necessary tools installed.

 Before you begin, you must have the following software installed on your computer [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 Please follow the official installation instructions for your operating system (Windows, macOS, or Linux) from their respective websites.